-I married into one of the greatest family.
+I married into one of the greatest families.
 They are very bonded in their relationships and I just love that I can learn so much from them.
-They are all very knowledgeable and have talents!
+They are all very knowledgeable and have great talents!
 My mother-in-law is very skilled at making documentaries happen.
-It’s amazing to watch those creations.
+It’s amazing to watch those creations come to life.
 She is also very skilled in encouraging others to get better at what they love.

 What do you bring when you go camping with a 5 month old?
 This is my first time camping with a baby, so I didn’t know.
 I knew what to bring for myself.
 They don’t really make sleeping bags for babies and how much can a baby stay warm by herself at night?
 There are lots of ways to camp with a baby.
 What I wish we would have done is a two person sleeping bag for me and baby and a one person sleeping bag for daddy.

 This camping trip was a family reunion in Palisades, Idaho and we were lucky that family was willing to share what we didn’t have and they were all willing to watch baby when we wanted to do our own thing.
 Free babysitting, who wouldn’t love that?

 The first and foremost thing I would bring is a pack and play.
 Not so much for the night out in Idaho, because it gets cold, but for nap time.
 I thought I could lay baby on my sleeping bag mid day, but that could get to distracting and a pack n play resembles what she is used to most of the time.